EndPointCorp/end-point-blog/2015/06/26/documenting-web-services-with-perl-pod.html.md

              },
 ```

-Here we have a submit handler that performs a very simple AJAX submit using the form's information, and upon success, inserts the results into a result <div> as a pre-formatted block.
-I added a "json" class which just tweaks the font and other typographic presentation a bit; you can provide your own if you wish.
+Here we have a submit handler that performs a very simple AJAX submit using the form’s information, and upon success, inserts the results into a result <div> as a pre-formatted block.
+I added a “json” class which just tweaks the font and other typographic presentation a bit; you can provide your own if you wish.

-I'm aware that there are various jQuery [plug-ins](http://malsup.com/jquery/form/) that will handle AJAX-ifying a form, but I couldn't get the exact behavior I wanted on my first tries, so I bailed out and just constructed this approach.
+I’m aware that there are various jQuery [plug-ins](http://malsup.com/jquery/form/) that will handle AJAX-ifying a form, but I couldn’t get the exact behavior I wanted on my first tries, so I bailed out and just constructed this approach.

 ```javascript
           'error':